frarvo/STOPme/README.md

 This project uses several third-party Python packages, each governed by its own license.
 Below is a summary of the main dependencies:

-- **metawear**, **warble** – Provided by [MbientLab](https://www.mbientlab.com).
+- **metawear**, **pywarble** – Provided by [MbientLab](https://www.mbientlab.com).
 These packages are used unmodified and are not redistributed with this project.
 Some of them may interact with the BlueZ Bluetooth stack (GPLv2), but this project does not include, modify, or statically link any GPL-licensed code.
 - **blue-st-sdk** – Licensed under a BSD-style License from [STMicroelectronics](https://www.st.com/content/st_com/en.html) Fully compatible with the project's MIT licensing.
 - **bluepy** – A Python interface to Bluetooth Low Energy on Linux.
 License not explicitly stated in the package, but the project references BlueZ (GPLv2).
 This project uses `bluepy` as a runtime dependency without modification or redistribution.
 - **playsound** – Licensed under the MIT License.
 It is a simple audio playback module, fully compatible with this project's MIT licensing.